bb511/adl1t_datamaker/l1trigger_datamaker/h5convert/README.md

 | minimum bias HF  |  0..15  | - | 4 | *Not in the L1Ntuple.* Based on the Hadronic Forward Calorimeter fine grain bits.
 The algorithm foresees a trigger when one of the HF tower on at least one side of HF (OR) or one tower on each side (AND) is above a defined ADC threshold. | :x: |

 ### $ET^\mathrm{HF}_\mathrm{miss}$
 The missing transverse energy object including data from the forward hadronic calorimeter object.
+Access it using `h5file["FET"]`.

 | Feature       |     Range     |      Step     |      Bits     |  Explanation  |      h5       |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |